BetterMuSeek

 Soundboard

 Maple is used in the soundboard of this Rickenbacker Guitar.
-As we know, Maple has a dense grain pattern and is a hefty hardwood. it is not only beautiful to look at, but it is also a highly regarded tonewood.
+As we know, Maple has a dense grain pattern and is a hefty hardwood.
+It is not only beautiful to look at but also a highly regarded tonewood.
 Instruments have a unique tone and sound because the tonewood is very dense and strong.

 Bigleaf maple wood is beautiful and sought after by instrument builders because it has curls or strips that make it look different.
-What makes this guitar special is that the hardness of the maple reflects vibrations rather than absorbing them, giving it a lively or responsive feel.
+What makes this guitar special is that the maple’s hardness reflects vibrations rather than absorbing them, giving it a lively or responsive feel.

 As for the reference to this particular part of the Rickenbacker guitar, Roger McGuinn said,